Published on Rhodes College: Rhodes Catalogue (https://catalog.rhodes.edu/)

 Student Expectations

-The College expects all students to conduct themselves as responsible citizens of this community.
-Therefore, all students must abide by the Rhodes Honor System – the Honor Code, the Standards for the Rhodes Community, and the Rhodes Commitment to Diversity.
-With Honor System, everyone from the Rhodes College community maintains the values and expectations by which they live and learn together.
+The College expects all students to behave responsibly as citizens of this community.
+Therefore, all students must abide by the Rhodes Honor System—the Honor Code, the Standards of Conduct, and the Rhodes Commitment to Diversity.
+With the Honor System, everyone in the Rhodes College community maintains the values and expectations by which they live and learn together.

 Persistent or extreme departures from this standard may lead to restrictions, removal from campus, suspension, or expulsion from the college.
 Rhodes reserves the right to exclude persons whose conduct is undesirable at any time.
 In such cases, no tuition, fees, or room and board refunds are made, and the College, its students, faculty, administrators, councils, committees, and officers do not bear any liability.

-The administration of rules for student behavior is the responsibility of the Dean of Students, Office of Community Standards, administrative designees, the Honor Council, and the Community Standards Council.
+The Dean of Students, Office of Community Standards, administrative designees, the Honor Council, and the Community Standards Council are responsible for administering rules for student behavior.

 This section of the College Catalogue provides a broad overview.
-In addition, the Student Handbook, available on the College website, contains all student policies.
+The Student Handbook, available on the College website, contains all student policies.

 The Honor Council and Community Standards Council

 The students of Rhodes assume responsibility for honorable conduct in campus life.
 They elect an Honor Council and a Community Standards Council.
 Each Council is composed of elected representatives from each of the four classes.
-The Councils investigate alleged infractions of the Honor Code and Standards of Conduct and enforce regulations with sanctions up to and including expulsion.
-The decision may be appealed to the Faculty Appeals Committee or a designated Appeals Committee.
+The Council investigates alleged infractions of the Honor Code and Standards of Conduct and enforces regulations with outcomes up to and including expulsion.
+The decision may be appealed to the designated Committee.
 These committees may return cases to the appropriate Council for reconsideration; in that case, the Council’s decision is final.
 Every entering student is expected at matriculation to sign a pledge promising to uphold the College Commitment to Diversity Statement, the Honor Code, and the Standards of Conduct.

 Alcohol Use

-Rhodes is committed to providing the members of its community with information about alcohol as well as confidential referrals for professional assistance if it is needed.
-An awareness of the positive and negative effects of alcohol consumption may assist in efforts to make safe and responsible choices about alcohol.
+Rhodes is committed to providing its community members with information about alcohol and confidential referrals for professional assistance if needed.
+Awareness of the positive and negative effects of alcohol consumption may assist in efforts to make safe and responsible choices about alcohol.
 Educational programs are organized and conducted annually to promote continued awareness and encourage an attitude of genuine concern and care for others.

 Drug Use